DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/gettingstarted.md

 Make It Your Own
 ----------------

-To customize it for a specific data set update the schema file (code/rdb/schema.q) and replace the feed process with a feed of data from a live system.
+To customize it for a specific data set update the schema file (database.q) and replace the feed process with a feed of data from a live system.